As streaming soars, these binge-worthy shows frequently depict tobacco

 Among binge-watched shows, Netflix’s Emmy award-winning chess drama “The Queen’s Gambit” had the most, with 220 tobacco depictions.
 The coming-of-age story prominently features characters using tobacco.
 In its first season alone, the show depicted tobacco in every episode.

 Shows like “The Queen’s Gambit” appear to portray tobacco as something characters turn to when under stress.
-This characterization of tobacco taps into a common misconception that nicotine is a stress-reliever, when in fact nicotine can worsen anxiety symptoms and amplify feelings of depression.
+This characterization of tobacco taps into a common misconception that nicotine is a stress-reliever, when in fact vaping nicotine can intensify symptoms of depression and anxiety and increase stress levels.
 (For more on the connection between nicotine and mental health, see the Truth Initiative report “Colliding Crises: Youth Mental Health and Nicotine Use.”)

 “The Umbrella Academy” triples tobacco use